cfagiani/datasponge/README.md

 * rework programmatic config
 * introduce messaging to allow ability to run distributed
 * base RSS/Atom extractor
-* handle different types of binary content (xlsx, pdf, etc) for text search
+* handle different types of binary content (xlsx, etc) for text search
+* use a messaging system to allow for mutli-machine scale-out (use "ring" semantics for partitioning the space for tracking seen pages)
+* make into a platform that can handle job submissions - this would include a simple UI for submitting new crawl jobs

 ###Sample Property File